-"The UHS Way": We develop the whole student in a safe, inclusive and supportive environment.
-We nurture students' ambitions ensuring all are PROUD of their success.
+"The UHS Way": UHS develops the whole student in a safe, inclusive and supportive environment, and nurtures students' ambitions ensuring all are PROUD of their success.

-The UHS Way is the foundation to everything we do, ensuring we:
+The UHS Way is the foundation to everything, ensuring:

-- provide exceptional learning experiences; - cultivate excellence in each student; - have a safe, respectful and happy community; - prepare students for future opportunities as global citizens.
+- the provision of exceptional learning experiences; - the cultivation of excellence in each student; - a safe, respectful and happy community; - students are prepared for future opportunities as global citizens.

-The school currently has a 'Good' judgement from Ofsted, and has successfully consolidated good examination outcomes at KS4 and KS5 for the fifth year in succession.
+The school currently has a 'Good' judgement from Ofsted and has successfully consolidated good examination outcomes at KS4 and KS5 for the fifth year in succession.
 These are marked by progress scores in line and above national averages in various outcome indicators.